 The Friday Gamblers Race with A Sunday Morning Winner

 That brings us back to the final round of the $5,000 gamblers race on Sunday.
-Wilhelm finally earned that prestigious WFC win as his .033 reaction time and dead on with a 2 pass left Plott with only air to work with at the finish line.
+Wilhelm finally earned that prestigious WFC win.
+His .033 reaction time and dead two pass left Plott with only air to work with at the finish line.
 Plott’s .035 reaction time and .005 breakout left him with the runner up finish.

 Wilhelm went on a winning streak during the gamblers race that followed into Sunday’s main event.
 He was able to win 16 passes straight until losing both entries in 5th round of the $10K.
 When talking about his win, Wilhelm states, “It honestly hasn’t even sunk in [yet] that it happened.
 [I’m] looking forward to trying to win a $10K at WFC 2021.”
 Jordan has a large support system and would like to thank his father, Jerry Wilhelm, Hoyt Wilhelm, Larry Shupperd, Joe Pickett, his girlfriend, Mariah Hunter, Josh Pickett, Daisy Bennett, and Derek Simon.